 What can be done to limit moisture buildup and crawl space mold?

 - Check the foundation walls and make sure there are no cracks where water can enter.
 Along these lines, check that there are no holes or cracks in the ceiling of your crawl space.
 These holes can be a gateway for mold and water transport from the crawl space to your living area.

-- Make sure gutters and downspouts channel away from the house.
+- Make sure gutters and downspouts channel away from the house, especially during the rainy season.
 Otherwise, water can accumulate near the house and eventually find its way inside your crawl space.

 - Check for adequate ventilation.
 At a minimum, there should be 1 square foot of ventilation for every 150 square feet of crawl space area.
 (Many building professionals now advocate closing vents and controlling moisture through other means.
 They argue that open vents makes it difficult to keep crawl spaces warm in winter and can lead to increase in moisture build up in the summer when hot humid air is brought into the crawl space.
 These are good points but it can be challenging to control moisture through other means without the use of vents.
 In addition, once mold starts to grow, it is going to spread much easier in closed spaces without vents relative to closed areas with vents, all other things being equal.
 The outside fresh air coming from the vents can also help dry out a structure and dilute / reduce the concentrations of mold in the air once the outbreak occurs.)

 - In vented crawl spaces, insulate tightly against the sub floor.
 Secure the insulation snugly with mechanical fasteners.
 Do not just stuff the insulation up in the sub floor between the joists and hope it stays put.
 It will likely fall out eventually without fasteners.
 The vapor barrier portion of the insulation (e.g. the paper side) should face the heated source, which typically means upward against the subfloor.

 - Make sure existing insulation is not missing or sagging, both of which can suggest you have a water problem.